AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: The Diagram

+with the standard deviation of $\sigma_{1} = 0.00244$ days.
+The quadratic terms differ from zero by a factor of 2.87$\sigma$ with the significance of $\sim 99.5$ percent and the statistic test proposed by \citep{Pringle1975} suggests that the small improvement in period deviation gives the quadratic term in the fit with a significance of $\sim 99.3$ percent.
+From the values in equation~(4), we take the period change rate of AE UMa as $(1/P_{0})(dP_{0}/dt) = 5.4(\pm 1.9) \times 10^{-9}$ yr$^{-1}$ that is different from the result of $-0.35 \times 10^{-10}$ yr$^{-1}$ provided by \citet{Zhou2001}.
+This value will be used in our model calculations in the next section.
+However, the data may not be distributed as Gaussian random noise and more data points need to be collected to confirm this period change.

-Since the modulation frequency $f_{m}$ has not varied significantly (\citet{Pocs2001}), one may take the method which used in \citet{Pocs2001} and \citet{Zhou2001} to calculate the rate of changes of the first overtone frequency.
-By replacing the period in Eq.
-(2) with the modulation period $P_{m} = 0^{d}.0293616$, the fit with the times of maximum light leads to the study of its secular changes.
-The ephemeris is,
+Since the modulation frequency $f_{m} = f_{1}-f_{0}$ has not been varying significantly comparing to $f_{1}$ \citep{Pocs2001}, one may take the method which used in \citet{Pocs2001} and \citet{Zhou2001} to calculate the rate of changes of the first overtone frequency.
+But the result show large uncertainties.
+Hence, we do not consider it a credible result from our observations.